octue/planex-site/README.md

 Make and save any edits you need, using either the storybook or the gatsby reloader from above.

-Commit your changes regularly and in a granular way with an informative message:
+Commit your changes regularly and in a granular way with an informative message.
+Our commit messages have to have a certain form, because we use conventional commits.
+Instructions for what prefixes are available, what they're for and how to use them are [here](https://github.com/octue/conventional-commits):

 ```
-git commit <file> -m "FIX updated copyright string"
+git commit <file> -m "DOC: updated copyright string"
 ```

 Push your changes to GitHub: